Charles L. Scott

 Charles Lewis Scott (January 23, 1827 – April 30, 1899) was an American lawyer, politician, and Civil War veteran.
 He served two terms in the United States House of Representatives as a Democrat from California from 1857 to 1861.

 Biography

 Family

 Charles L. Scott was born January 23, 1827, in Richmond, Virginia.
 His father was Robert G. Scott, a well known attorney and politician of Richmond, who was born in McIntosh County, Georgia, and died in Alabama.
 His mother was Susan Randolph Madison, daughter of Rt.
 Rev. Bishop James Madison of Virginia.
 His grandfather was Col. William Scott, born 1752 in Virginia and lived in Camden County, Georgia.
+His children included Robert Gormain Scott (1860–1927), whose children included Major General Charles L. Scott.

 Education and early career

 Charles Lewis Scott attended public schools and Richmond Academy.
 In 1846 he graduated from the College of William and Mary, Williamsburg, Virginia.
 He then studied law and was admitted to the bar in 1847, practicing in Richmond.

 During the 1849 California Gold Rush he went to California and mined gold.

 In 1851, he resumed practicing law in Sonora.